Atlantic Health Strategies

 Step Two: Build a Business Plan Your Lender and Your Surveyor Both Believe

 A business plan that satisfies a banker but ignores regulatory cost will sink you in month seven.
 A clinical plan that ignores reimbursement modeling will sink you in month four.
-You need both in one document.
+Founders need both in one document.

 • Market analysis: Population density, referral source mapping, payer mix by ZIP code, and competing programs by level of care.